Metaform/connector-fabric-manager/docs/developer/decision_records/2025-06-19-nats-orchestration/README.md

 ## Approach

-The Deployment Orchestrator will provide interface definitions that will be used to add NATs and other messaging systems support.
+The Deployment Orchestrator will provide interface definitions that will be used to add support for NATs and other messaging systems.